-The number of women in the labour market went from approximately 169,000 to 382,000 between 1945 and 1971.
-Increasing numbers of women were continuing in, or returning to, paid employment after marriage, and more Māori women were in paid work.
+The number of women in the labour market rose from approximately 169,000 to 382,000 between 1945 and 1971.
+Increasing numbers of women continued in, or returned to, paid employment after marriage, and more Māori women were in paid work.

 A few occupations – shop and clerical work, food and clothing production, nursing and teaching – still provided most of the jobs done by women.

 Women continued to be paid considerably less than men.
-The female minimum wage, for example, was 60% of the male minimum from 1945, increasing to 65% from 1949.
-In the mid-1950s, the most a man could earn in the insurance industry was £727 per year; the most a woman could earn was £450.
+The female minimum wage was 60% of the male minimum from 1945 and 65% from 1949.
+In the mid-1950s, the most a man could earn in the insurance industry was £727 per year; the most a woman could earn was £450 (61.9%).

 Equal pay was fought for by a coalition of women and men, unions and women’s organisations.
 The National Council of Women (NCW), Federation of Business and Professional Women’s Clubs (BPW), Federation of University Women (FUW), Young Women’s Christian Association (YWCA) and the Public Service Association formed the Council for Equal Pay and Opportunity (CEPO) in 1957.
 CEPO’s aims were ‘to bring about as soon as possible the full implementation of the principles of equal pay for equal work (or the rate for the job) and equal opportunity’.1

-It campaigned effectively for equal pay within the government and private sectors from 1957 to 1960, and from 1966 to 1972.
+It campaigned effectively for equal pay within the government and private sectors from 1957 to 1960 and 1966 to 1972 respectively.
 CEPO was revived in the 1980s to fight for pay equity.